JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/web-fundamentals/coding-assistance/index.md

 Rider is packed full of features that can help you write better code, faster.
 Let’s look at some of the most essential ones.

 First up is code completion.
-It shows you **context-aware suggestions** as you type and completes keywords and symbols from language APIs and project dependencies.
+Rider shows you **context-aware suggestions** as you type and completes keywords and symbols from language APIs and project dependencies.
 To add these suggestions, you can use <kbd>Enter</kbd>, or press <kbd>Tab</kbd> to replace an existing item.

 The IDE also makes it easy to keep your code error-free.
 For example, you’ll see green squiggly lines under typos.
 Hover over the highlighted issue to learn more about it.
 In the popup that appears, you’ll see a short description of the problem and a quick-fix for it if available.